List of BeiDou satellites

 This is a list of past and present satellites of the BeiDou/Compass navigation satellite system.
 As of December 2023, 44 satellites are operational: 7 in geostationary orbits (GEO), 10 in 55° inclined geosynchronous orbits (IGSO) and 27 in Medium Earth orbits (MEO).
-Furthermore, 5 satellites (2 in Medium Earth orbit, 1 in geostationary orbit and 2 in inclined geosynchronous orbit) are undergoing testing or commissioning.
-The full constellation consists of 35 satellites and was completed on 23 June 2020.
+Furthermore, 8 satellites (4 in Medium Earth orbit, 2 in geostationary orbit and 2 in inclined geosynchronous orbit) are undergoing testing or commissioning.

+Constellation design

+For BeiDou-1, the system consists of 4 GEO satellites (3 active + 1 spare).

+For BeiDou-2, the nominal constellation consists of 35 satellites (27 MEO, 5 GEO for BeiDou-1 compatibility, 3 IGSO).

+For BeiDou-3, the nominal constellation consists of 30 satellites (24 MEO, 3 GEO, 3 IGSO).
+The constellation was declared "complete" on 23 June 2020.

 Satellites

 Summary table

+Note: 3S is the experimental / validation constellation for BeiDou-3.
+Although these satellites may be functional, their message format differs slightly from BD-3.